louisrli/anki-reverso-cloze/README.md

 * **Rate-limiting**: Reverso may block or throttle you.
 The script waits one second between requests and has a retry mechanism, but if it happens, run the script again.
+* **Bad translations**: Reverso isn't always perfect, so sometimes the translations will be weird.
+This is will happen frequently with less common terms.